mmore500/evolvability-blog/post/glimpse-biologist.md

 </a>

 <a name="Devesa2016MultipleGrowth">
-Devesa, J., Almengl´o, C., and Devesa, P. (2016).
+Devesa, J., Almenglo, C., and Devesa, P. (2016).
 Multiple Effects of Growth Hormone in the Body: Is it Really the Hormone for Growth?
 Clinical medicine insights.
 Endocrinology and diabetes, 9:47–71.
 </a>